kotorinsky/storms-n-crypto/README.md

 ## Crypto Relatedness Classifier

-The structure is shown in the following figure:
+The architecture of the Crypto Relatedness Classifier is shown in the following figure:
 ![alt text](README.assets/crypto_relatedness_classfier.png)

-`crypto_relatedness_classfier.py`  full version of the crypto relatedness classifier
+1. `crypto_relatedness_classfier.py`: full version of the crypto relatedness classifier

-`cleancsv.py`   Determine if the data contains links (mostly advertisements) or @related content and remove them from the text
+2. `cleancsv.py`: determine if the data contains links (mostly advertisements) or @related content and remove them from the text

-`readcsv.py`         csv file reading
+3. `readcsv.py`: csv file reading

-`preceed.py`        data preprocessing
+4. `preceed.py`: data preprocessing

-`run.py`                model training and save the model file to local, and output the test results
+5. `run.py`: model training and save the model file to local, and output the test results

-`test_Elon.py`      Test the model on a dataset of Elon Musk's tweets
+6. `test_Elon.py`: test the model on a dataset of Elon Musk's tweets

-`test_model.py`   User-defined input strings are supported.
+7. `test_model.py`: user-defined input strings are supported.
 The system determines whether the input strings are related to cryptocurrency

-`trained_model1.joblib`  Models trained against tweets-from-influentials-process.csv
+8. `trained_model1.joblib`: Models trained against tweets-from-influentials-process.csv

-`trained_model2.joblib`  Models trained against tweets-from-influentials.csv
+9. `trained_model2.joblib`: Models trained against tweets-from-influentials.csv

 ## Sentiment Analysis
 1. `analyse_sentiment104_dataset.ipynb`: analyse the data distribution of the sentiment104 dataset used for training.